Homeless individuals refuse to leave after taking over Tacoma man's property

 Eventually, that one invite led to a revolving door of uninvited homeless visitors.

-"They take over slowly, it's kind of like an epidemic," said John.
+"They take over slowly," said John.
+"It's kind of like an epidemic."

-Years later now and he is caught in a tough situation.
-Tents, structures built by the homeless, trash, abandoned cars and other debris cover the property outside of his home.
+Years later, now John is caught in a difficult situation.
+Tents, structures built by the homeless, trash, abandoned cars and other debris cover the property outside his home.
 Not to mention the homeless people living there that come and go as they please.

-The city of Tacoma recently took notice of John's property and has cited John with multiple code violations.
-He said the city has given him until Sept.
+The city of Tacoma recently took notice of John's property and cited John with multiple code violations.
+He said the city gave him until Sept.
 23 to clear all the trash, debris, structures, abandoned cars and homeless from the property.

-"The fact that they came out and did the inspection, that gives me the hammer I need to remove the undesirables," John said.
+"The fact that they came out and did the inspection, that gives me the hammer I need to remove the undesirables," said John.

-The problem is, the city said neither the police nor city staff can help unless further actions are taken.
+However, the problem is that the city said neither the police nor city staff can help unless further actions are taken.

 The city of Tacoma released the following statement: